About the Awards

 WELCOME to the Baker Artist Awards.

-Nominations for the Mary Sawyers Baker Prizes close at 11:59 PM on January 15, 2013.
-The Mary Sawyers Baker selection process will be conducted by a private jury of national and international multidisciplinary experts who will consider all website nominations in selecting the Mary Sawyers Baker winners.
-Their process will remain private.
+Nominations for the Baker Artist Awards opens October 1, 2014 and closes at 5:00 PM on January 15, 2015.
+The Baker Artist Awards selection process will be conducted by a private jury of national and international multidisciplinary experts.

-To nominate yourself, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2010.
+To nominate yourself for the 2015 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2013 (one year prior to the opening of the current nomination season).
 The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
 The Baker Artist Awards are intended for individual artists and groups of artists working as a collective.
 Artists working in any discipline or multiple disciplines are eligible to win Mary Sawyers Baker and b-grant prizes and winners of the b-grant prizes remain eligible to win the Mary Sawyers Baker prizes.
 Organizations and venues are not eligible.

 The William G. Baker, Jr. Memorial Fund commits its resources to enhance the region’s economy and quality of life by making investments in arts and culture.
-Its grants support artistic and cultural organizations and their partners through initiatives that make Baltimore a more lively, dynamic and connected place to live.
+Its grants support artistic and cultural organizations and their partners through initiatives that enhance an individual’s sense of self and pleasure and make Baltimore a more attractive place to live and work.